confidential-computing/governance/TAC/Meetings/2024/2024-09-05/CCC-TAC-Minutes-2024-09-05.md

 ## Roll Call / Attendance

-Quorum was established as no votes were required.
+Quorum was established although no votes were required.

 ## Welcome New Community Members